 Wouldn’t just let the art speak

 Kanye claimed he would be “the loudest voice of this generation.”
 A distinguished artist does not need to be the “loudest” voice – just an influential one.
-It is hard to take seriously someone who claims to have so much power but does not acknowledge anyone around him (sans for fellow producers).
-For many, West’s greatest album is My Beautiful Dark Twisted Fantasy, which was released in 2010; since then, it seems that Kanye is very busy trying to convince people he is amazing, rather than just being so.
+It is hard to take an artist seriously who claims to have so much power but does not acknowledge anyone around him (sans for fellow producers).
+It is also hard to focus on West as an artist when he is foraying into politics, religion and health – and, some say, in uninformed or irresponsible ways.
+For many, West’s greatest album is My Beautiful Dark Twisted Fantasy, which was released in 2010; since then, it seems that Kanye is very busy trying to convince people he is amazing, rather than just letting his music do so.

 Bottom Line: Kanye West has proven he can be a great music producer and rapper; however, it is difficult to take everything he does seriously given his public outbursts, or to separate his celebrity status from the quality of his works.
 What’s your take?
 Is Kanye a better artist or marketer?